mishra14/DDoSAttackMitigationSystem/README.txt

+This repo is for a python based sdn controllers that can detect a DDoS attack on target hosts and mitigate the attack by limiting the bandwidth between the target and the attacker node.

-Group E Members -
+Team Members -
-Ankit Mishra - mankit
+Ankit Mishra
-Gouthaman Kumarappan - goku
+Gouthaman Kumarappan
-Simon Wimmer - wimmers
+Simon Wimmer

-instructions-
+Instructions-
 1. Run custom controller 1 (for domain A) sudo python ./ryu/bin/ryu-manager --ofp-tcp-listen-port 6633 ryu/ryu/app/Controller1.py | tee log1.txt